scorado-ltd/scorado-ltd.github.io/content/posts/my-first-post.md

-title = "The Art of Negotiating with Hutts: Tips from a Seasoned Smuggler" date = 2024-04-25T18:07:36+01:00 draft = false description = "This is a description" image = "/images/thumbnail.jpg" categories = ["General", "Coding"] authors = ["Laurenz"] avatar = "/images/profile.jpg"
+title = "The Art of Negotiating with Hutts: Tips from a Seasoned Smuggler" date = 2024-04-25T18:07:36+01:00 draft = false description = "Learn the art of negotiating with Hutts using these seasoned smuggler tips, from knowing your worth to mastering key Huttese phrases." image = "/images/thumbnail.jpg" categories = ["Coding"] authors = ["Laurenz"] avatar = "/images/profile.jpg"
 +++